JacksonBurns/fastprop/paper/paper.md

 # Abstract
 Quantitative Structure-Property/Activity Relationship studies, often referred to interchangeably as QS(P/A)R, seek to establish a mapping between molecular structure and an arbitrary Quantity of Interest (QOI).
 Since its inception this was done on a QOI-by-QOI basis with new descriptors being devised by researchers to _specifically_ map to their QOI.
 This continued for years and culminated in packages like DRAGON (later E-dragon), PaDEL-descriptor (and padelpy), Mordred, and many others.
 The sheer number of different packages resulted in the creation of 'meta-packages' which served only to aggregate these other calculators, including tools like molfeat, ChemDes, Parameter Client, and AIMSim.
-Despite the creation of these aggregation tools, QSPR studies have continued to focus on QOI-by-QOI studies rather than attempting to create a generalizable approach which is capable of modeling across chemical domains.

-One contributing factor to this is that QSPR studies have relied almost exclusively on linear methods for regression.
+Generalizable descriptor-based modeling was a natural evolution of these meta-packages' development, though it historically focused almost exclusively on linear methods.
 Efforts to incorporate Deep Learning (DL) as a regression technique (Deep-QSPR), which would be capable of capturing the non-linear behavior of arbitrary QOIs, have instead focused on using molecular fingerprints as inputs.
 The combination of bulk molecular-level descriptors with DL has remained largely unexplored, in significant part due to the orthogonal domain expertise required to combine the two.
 Generalizable QSPR has turned to learned representations primarily via message passing graph neural networks.